Wondering where to stay in Iceland? Looking for the best hotels or Iceland accommodation for your self-drive trip along the Ring Road?

 So you bought a cheap ticket to Iceland for next month, worked out the best trip itinerary, and start planning your road trip… It won’t take you too long to realize that you are not the only one – many affordable hotels in Iceland are fully booked months in advance.
 The ones that are available are either too expensive, not well located, really basic, or all of the above…

 Still, I always advise people to book Iceland accommodation well in advance.
 It’s the first and the most important of all my Iceland travel tips.
 As the number of hotels and guest houses increased all over Iceland, so did the number of tourists.
-For the best choice and somewhat affordable prices, you do have to book Iceland hotels months in advance, especially if traveling in summer.
+For the best choice and somewhat affordable prices, you do have to book Iceland hotels months in advance, especially if traveling in the summer.

 TIP: For more information on itineraries, please check our suggested itineraries for Iceland.
 This is our winter itinerary for Iceland and here is a very similar Iceland 4 days itinerary that covers pretty much the same places in spring or in summer.
-If you have a week and are visiting in the warmer months, we recommend this Iceland itinerary for 7 days.

 READ ALSO: Best Places to Visit Iceland

 Without further ado, below is our guide to the best places to stay during your self-drive trip in Iceland.
 Scroll down for all the info and tips!

 Where to Stay in Iceland